nicholas-miklaucic/aoc2019/README.md

 I wonder if using two lists is actually inefficient enough to be an issue: I doubt it, but that might be a slightly nontrivial choice on my part.

+### Day 4
+Slightly harder!
+Doing the second part clearly took me a couple minutes, but still pretty much just implementing exactly what the problem tells us to do.
+Luckily, no file I/O, so this probably took me less time than day 3.